DigitalPublishingToolkit/TODManual/md/Manual.md

 #5 Make PDF

 ### Step 5.1 Create icmls
-- Use the command line to navigate to the Resources folder (that you renamed).
-You can navigate to that specific folder by typing cd (with a space at the end) and then dragging and dropping the termin to the specifig folder.
-Then, press enter.
+- open the terminal and navigate to your resources folder as you did in 4.1

 		cd (with a space at end) pathofyourfolder